Cargill's leadership team undergoes shuffle; CEO successor for MacLennan is seen

 Brian Sikes, who has led the company's global protein and salt enterprise for the past two years, was recently appointed chief operating officer.

 He is the first person to take that role since Dave MacLennan, Cargill's current chief executive, left it in 2013.
-And previous persons in that role have been considered likely to become top leader at the Minnetonka-based firm, one of the world's largest companies in food and agriculture.
+And previous people in that role have been considered likely to become the top leader at the Minnetonka-based firm, one of the world's largest companies in food and agriculture.

 "Brian is always thinking about our customers and innovative solutions that will exceed their expectations today and in the future," MacLennan said.
 "Equally so, he's a people-first leader, with an unwavering commitment to health and safety, and builds diverse, inclusive teams that deliver strong results."

-Julian Chase, currently chief transformation officer, will add business operations and supply chain to his responsibilities.
+Julian Chase, chief transformation officer, will add business operations and supply chain to his responsibilities.

-David Webster, who currently leads animal nutrition and health enterprise, will lead the food ingredients and bioindustrial business upon Van Lierde's retirement.
+David Webster, who leads the animal nutrition and health enterprise, will lead the food ingredients and bioindustrial business upon Van Lierde's retirement.

 "As we accelerate our growth strategy into specialties and value-add spaces, I'm confident this is the team to lead Cargill forward," MacLennan said.